montavont/vastplace_air_quality/Readme.md

 'experiments.vastplace_air_quality'
 </pre>
  to the *INSTALLED_APPS* entry
-We also need to route the urls to the ap_subset module :
+We also need to route the urls to the air_quality module :

 <pre>
 vim centraldb/urls.py